mercadopago/devsite-docs/guides/checkout-api-v2/other-payment-methods.en.md

 >
 > Attention
 >
 > For this step, when making the request via API or SDKs, it is necessary to send your Private Key - Access token.
 For more information, go to [Credentials](/developers/en/docs/checkout-api/additional-content/your-integrations/credentials).
-Besides, sending the header `X-Idempotency-Key` with your idempotency key will be requested to ensure the execution and reexecution of requests without undesirable situations, such as duplicate payments, for example.
+In addition, sending the header `X-Idempotency-Key` with your idempotency key will be requested to ensure the execution and reexecution of requests without undesirable situations, such as duplicate payments, for example.

 [[[